cardillan/mindcode/ROADMAP.markdown

 * LogicInstruction improvements: compiled instructions store all arguments as strings.
 Optimizers needs to know sometimes whether an argument is a numeric literal, a local variable, a global variable or a Mindustry object.
   Arguments are unnecessarily repeatedly analyzed to obtain this information, which was already known when the instruction was generated in the first place.
-Possibly use ints for arguments like Mindustry does.
 * standalone jar for command-line compiler
 * [Mindustry Metadata Extractor](https://github.com/cardillan/mimex): tool to automatically acquire definitions of blocks, units, items, liquids, properties etc.